PDAL/PDAL/doc/stages/filter_opts.md

 where_merge

-: A strategy for merging points skipped by a '`where'` option when running in standard mode.
+: A strategy for merging points skipped by a `where` option when running in standard mode.
   If `true`, the skipped points are added to the first point view returned by the skipped filter.
 If `false`, skipped points are placed in their own point view.
 If `auto`, skipped points are merged into the returned point view provided that only one point view